 There are several reasons why guinea pigs and hamsters don’t get along.

-Guinea pigs must get alfalfa pellets daily, whereas hamsters need commercial ‘hamster’ pellets.
-They can both eat fruits, but only in moderation, however, guinea pigs tend to eat fruits, but less in comparison to hamsters.
+Guinea pigs must get alfalfa hay daily, whereas hamsters need commercial ‘hamster’ pellets.
+They can both eat fruits, but only in moderation.
+However, guinea pigs tend to eat fruits but less in comparison to hamsters.

 To sum the nutrition up, sharing food in the same cage for these two species could result in one of them having nutritional deficiencies because they would most likely not eat identically.

-Differences in territorial behavior and habits
+Differences in Territorial Behavior and Habits

 If this is the case, expect the hamster to be hostile toward the guinea pig and to hide in the corners while hissing, but the guinea pig would also signal hostility as well, mostly by squeaking.
 The scary part is that both species like to bite or fight when worried about territory.

 Guinea pigs are diurnal, or active mostly during the day and sleeping most of the night.
-Hamsters are nocturnal; they are active at night and less active during the day.
+Hamsters are nocturnal, whose active at night, and less active during the day.
 Needless to say, when one of them sleeps, the other one would be active, and this is a huge obstacle for sharing a cage.

 How Are Guinea Pigs and Hamsters Similar?

 The guinea pig and hamster do not have a lot in common.
 They differentiate a lot.
 However, only a few basic things are their similarities.
 Both are rodents and have whiskers.
-They both like to munch on fresh food (different items for each, most of the time) and they both consume pellets.
+They both like to munch on fresh food (different foods for each, most of the time) and they both consume pellets.

-Even if they do fight, it would obviously be an unfair fight due to the different body size.
+Even if they do fight, it would obviously be an unfair fight due to the different body sizes.
 The hostility of the hamster might interfere with the sedentary and calm personality of the guinea pig.

 Also, the mutually shared cage itself would pose a risk for the hamster escaping, or the guinea pig lacking the large space it needs.
 Consider the hoarding habits as well and the nutrition differences.
-Even if you provide both these pets with the food they like, they would have troubles hoarding it in the corners of their own choosing.
+Even if you provide both these pets with the food they like, they would have trouble hoarding it in the corners of their own choosing.

 There must be enough space for toilet needs, toys and playing, as well as sleeping.
 With all these things in mind, know that the cage would be way too crowded and unpleasant for different rodent species.

-Guinea pigs and hamsters are not too needy; they just need a cage fit for their size, several food items that are easy and cheap to find and purchase, and some floor space to walk around once in a while.
+Guinea pigs and hamsters are not too needy.
+They just need a cage fit for their size, several food items that are easy, cheap to find and purchase, and some floor space to walk around once in a while.

 The other thing to have in mind is the budget you have.
 Guinea pigs and hamsters are budget-friendly, but you will still need to purchase food and pellets, quite often for the latter.
 The cage pellets must be changed immediately after they start to smell, or after a few toilet visits by your furry pet friend.